Cooling Therapy for HIE

 • Prevents Further Complications: Helps prevent secondary brain injuries that can occur after the initial hypoxic event.

-• Enhances Neurological Outcomes: Infants who undergo cooling therapy have better long-term neurodevelopmental outcomes.
+• Enhances Neurological Outcomes: Infants who receive HIE cooling therapy show improved long-term neurodevelopmental outcomes.

 Equipment Used in Cooling Therapy for HIE